adobe/spectrum-web-components/CONTRIBUTING.md

 ## Git Commit Messages

-We usually maintain a specific standard while committing to the respository.
+We maintain a specific standard of commit messages while committing to the respository.
 See [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary)

 ## Do you want to contribute to the Spectrum Web Components documentation?